Ljungwaldh/First-Milestone-Project/README.md

 Following the same format as the home page, with a main page heading, followed by content presented in three columns aligned horizontally across the whole width of the page.
 The colour scheme is instead a dark green tone to give a nice contrast to the black and white theme.
 Below the main Training page header lies a promotion button.
 When hovering over the promotion button, the background colour transitions into a darker shade of green, and when clicked, it will redirect the user to the contact page, where they can send a booking request.
 The three-part information section describes the different training offers available, pricing and conditiomns.
+These sections give subtle user feedback, much like the home page, when hovering over each respective column.
+Content is arranged in a similar way to the home page on smaller and mobile devices, where the columns are stacked on top of each other vertically.
+Full clour photos are attached with text content to support context of the information.

 Below the information content is an embedded Google Map location with a clear heading to indicate where trainings take place.
 Lastly, the feasture below the
 Training Location is a button for Training Times.
 Clicking on this button will produce a modal presenting training time availability, to help users get a better